cataniamatt/maltapost-web-crawler/README.md

 ### Improvements to make:
 * Exception handling
-* Introduce some sort of limiting to ensure remote server is not overwhelmed
+* Introduce some sort of HTTP request limiting to ensure remote server is not overwhelmed
 * Find a way to get all the addresses with less requests (if possible)

 ## Functionality of the postcode finder